SahilBamb/codepath-prework/README.md

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)

-Two challenges I encountered were understanding the main gameloop and another challenge was event listening versus onclick in JavaScript.
+Two challenges I encountered were understanding the main game loop and another challenge was event listening versus onclick in JavaScript.
 These are both unique aspects of web development that I had not previously seen programming in other languages like Python, C, C++ and Java and so they were new challenges for me.

 First, for the gameplay loop challenge, I was confused how setInterval() and clearInterval() work without an actual loop present.
 In the past when I made games, I would implement a while loop with a certain amount of delay and use an iterating time variable to keep track of time.
 I was not used to it being done by itself in the background.
 I was able to quickly learn the two functions' functionality by watching a YouTube channel, Code with Ania Kubów, which had a great concise video on the topic.